laurentbarraud/Recipe-Writer/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/laurentbarraud/Recipe-Writer/refs/heads/master/recipe-writer-inventory-screenshot.jpg" width="500" alt="Screenshot of the inventory showing ingredient management tabs">
 </p>

+Developed as a school project for the final examination of the Computer Specialist diploma in Western Switzerland.

 ### Features
 - 🔍 Search recipes by keywords based on title